maggiepowell/project-three/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Thank you to Carlos at Tshirt Mart in Point Loma, CA!